 The Bloom Organization has been in business for 70 years providing real estate development, construction firm.
 Having a single focus for over six decades gives Bloom a unique position in the Southern New Jersey Commercial Real Estate marketplace.

 Where are your commercial real estate properties located?

 The Bloom Organization has commercial and industrial real estate property in South Jersey.
-Specifically, single-story and mid-rise offices, industrial, land-ground, and office flex properties are available in New Jersey's Camden, Burlington, and Gloucester Counties.
+Specifically, single-story and mid-rise offices, industrial, land-ground, and office flex properties are available in New Jersey's Burlington and Camden Counties.